Recovery FAQs

 The categorisation process takes into account the level of risk, and if there are feasible solutions to reduce risk on the property.
 Solutions are assessed to identify if there is a larger community benefit (like a Blue-Green network project) or at a property level where improvements will benefit the individual, or if buy-out is the only option.

-For properties with landslide and instability:
+For properties with landslides and instability:

 For properties with landslides and instability, our geotechnical team uses the Australian Geomechanics Society Landslip Risk Management methodology (AGS2007) to form their assessment/report.

 The reports produced will advise us on risk to loss of life and well as risk to loss of property and based on the guidance in the AGS2007 guidelines, the risk will be determined as either ‘acceptable’, ‘tolerable’ or ‘intolerable’.
-This will feed into the decision of initial categorisation by Tāmaki Makaurau Recovery Office with guidance from subject matter experts from the Engineering Resilience team.
+This will feed into the decision of categorisation by the Recovery Office with guidance from subject matter experts from the Engineering Resilience team.

 You can view the report template used by Geotechnical engineers here.